THIS IS SWIRLIES NUMBER…

 June 10, 2005

 Richmond County Archives 003/Sneaky Flute Empire 012

-Features Swirlies playing “Do the Ostrich” (by Lou Reed) live at the Middle East.
+Features Swirlies playing “Do the Ostrich” (by Lou Reed) live at a practice space in Allston, MA.

 29. “Swirlies’ Magic Strop: Gavin’s March to the Sea”

 The Third of the Strop series.
 Swirlies live at Brownies, NYC May 2, 1996 (sans Gavin).

 July 1, 2015

 The Fourth of the Strop series.
 Swirlies radio session recorded in London, England (1994).
 Features live versions of Jeremy Parker, Crush, and Her Life Of Artistic Freedom.
 Originally released in digital format on Swirlies number 31a (see below) in July 2013.